 Learn how to draw a great looking Rudolph the Red-Nosed Reindeer with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Rudolph the Red-Nosed Reindeer drawing.

 "Rudolph the Red-Nosed Reindeer had a very shiny nose.
 And if you ever saw it, you would even say it glows."

 How did a flying reindeer enter the Christmas tradition?
 The holiday has a long history of amalgamating customs from various sources.
 For example, Christmas itself was born from interposing the Christchild on the Roman religious festival of Saturnalia.

 Later, aspects of the celebration were drawn from Druid religious rites and feasts for the winter solstice.
 A yearly visit from Santa Clause was drawn from European folklore and traditions.